marios8543/PBot/README.md

   Gives an enlarged image/download link for an emoji
   - vote
   Creates a poll users can vote on.
 Instructions in command.
+    - vote kick *tag* Vote-kicks the user.
+Duration is 5 minutes and can't be changed.
+    - vote kill Cancels the vote running in that channel.
+Only the vote creator and people with the Manage Messages permission use this.
   - crypto *coin*
   Gets the price of a coin in USD and EUR.
 Supported coins: BTC,ETH,BCH,ZEC,DCR,DASH,LTC,XRP,ETC,DOGE.
 More to be added soon...